watson/codegen-audit/README.md

 - `--` - Indicate the end of options.
 Pass the rest of the arguments to the bin-to-instrument.
 - `--report=...` - Set custom path to the report file (default: `./codegen-audit.json`).
-- `--throw` - If a call to a code-generation function occurs that is not in the existing report (see `--report`), an Error will be thrown.
+- `--abort` - If a call to a code-generation function occurs that is not in the existing report (see `--report`), the program will exit with an error.
 - `--no-exit-on-signals` - Do not exit the process on `SIGINT`/`SIGTERM`.
 - `--verbose` - A little chatty.
 - `--very-verbose` - Very chatty.